fferegrino/CharpHat/README.md

 CharpHat
 ========
-Put a cool C# hat on top of yout head (or everywhere) with this Xamarin.Forms app.
+Put a cool C# hat on top of yout head (or anywhere) with this Xamarin.Forms app.

 ![Xamarin monkey](http://imagizer.imageshack.us/v2/640x480q90/913/mu3Qcb.png)